andreasvc/openboek/README.md

 - quotes: the .xml files contain manually annotated speakers of direct speech spans; annotated using https://github.com/muzny/quoteannotator/
   For annotation guidelines and more information, see https://github.com/frenkvdberg/dutchqa The .tsv files contain both speaker and addressee annotations.
+- events: .tsv files containing annotations of events (verbs) as well as agents and patients of those events.
+  See the annotation guidelines: https://github.com/bbjoverbeek/event-prediction/blob/main/label_studio/annotation_guidelines.pdf
+  The tsv files have four columns: 1. token id (zero-indexed), 2. token, 3. label, 4. parent id.
+  The label column has one of the following values:
+  - REALIS (a verb describing an event that happens or happened in the story),
+  - IRREALIS (a hypothetical or future event)
+  - B-AGENT, I-AGENT,
+  - B-PATIENT, I-PATIENT
+  - O: this token did not receive a label during annotation.
+  - "-": when all tokens in a sentence have a dash as label, it means the sentence was not annotated.
+  An agent/patient may play a role in multiple events.
+The parent column is a comma separated list of token IDs indicating the event to which an agent/patient is linked.

 ## Corpus